scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 2
 - **Duration:** 1 day

 Attempt to raise a dead creature as a zombie, or take control of a zombie without an owner.
 You can target up to 4 medium sized corpses, adding a terrible die to the spellcasting roll for each corpse.
 You can target a Large sized corpse, adding 2 terrible die and taking up 2 of the 4 corpse maximum.
+When targeting Undead they make a Charisma save against your spellcasting.
 On success, medium corpses are raised as Zombies and large corpses raised as Zombie Ogres.
 They act on your turn and are under your control for 1 day, at which point they turn to mindless zombies.

 The maximum targets increases by 1, and you add a superior die to your roll for every level above the 4th.